Polkadot-Blockchain-Academy/pba-book/content/cryptography/hashes/slides.md

 ## Hash-Based Linked Lists

-Hash-based lists make the reference related to the data they are referencing.<br/>
+Hash-based lists make the reference related to the data they are referencing.<br />
 The properties of hash functions make them a good choice for this application.

 Any change at any point in the list would create downstream changes to all hashes.